Builders Challenge: Description

 Builders can meet the Challenge through any one of three different pathways: performance, prescriptive, or partner/HERS provider.
-The Builders Challenge Quality Criteria and Technology Information Packets (followed under the prescriptive path) are based on over a decade of Building America’s building science R&D. Both the Builders Challenge and the Building America programs advance the ability to build cost-effective net zero and high performance homes.
+The Builders Challenge Quality Criteria and Technology Information Packets (followed under the prescriptive path) are based on over a decade of Building America's building science R&D. Both the Builders Challenge and the Building America programs advance the ability to build cost-effective net zero and high performance homes.

-Requirements for builders to meet the Builders Challenge here.

-Individuals interested becoming a Builders Challenge third-party verifier can learn more here.
+Requirements for builders to meet the Builders Challenge at energy.gov.
+Information for individuals interested becoming a Builders Challenge third-party verifier is also available at the site.